GavinHuttley/tib/_sources/python/types.rst.txt

     triple: dict; types; collection objects

 **dict**
     A dictionary.
 Like a conventional one, we look up entries in it using some "key" and get a "value" in return.
 Note the special parentheses used in the definition and also usage of ``:`` to separate the key and value.
 Subsequent key value pairs are separated by ``,``.
 As with tuples and lists, they can contain different data types.
-The keys for a dictionary must always be of an immutable data type (so ``str``, ``tuple``, ``int``, ``float``) but the values can be of any data type. ``dict``'s are mutable, you can add keys or remove keys.
+The keys for a dictionary must always be of an :index:`immutable` [1]_ data type (so ``str``, ``tuple``, ``int``, ``float``) but the values can be of any data type. ``dict``'s are mutable, you can add keys or remove keys.
 You can modify the values for a key as you want.
 For more detailed discussion of using dicts, see :ref:`dicts`.

 .. jupyter-execute::